JeremyOT/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 ### Upgrade / Downgrade Strategy

+Kube-proxy and must be updated to a supported version before MCS services may be used.
+To take advantage of MCS DNS, the DNS provider must be upgraded to a version that implements the MCS spec.
 <!--
 If applicable, how will the component be upgraded and downgraded?
 Make sure this is in the test plan.